-Version of the SSL protocol which listed below:
+Version of the SSL & TLS protocol which listed below:

 Version Description SSL v2.0 First SSL protocol for which implementations exist.
-SSL v3.0 Revisions to prevent specific security attack add non-RSA ciphers and support for certificate chains.
+SSL v3.0 Revisions to prevent specific security attack, add non-RSA ciphers and support for certificate chains.
 TLS v1.0 Revision of SSL 3.0 to update the MAC layer to HMAC, add block padding for block ciphers, message order standardization and more alert messages.
-TLS v1.1 The protect mechanisms for CBC (Cipher Block Changing) attack.
-TLS V1.2 One of the primary goals of TLS 1.2 was to remove the dependency on MD5 and SHA-1 digest algorithms.
-TLS V1.3 Faster TLS handshakes and more secure cipher suites.
+TLS v1.1 Defined in RFC 4346, and is an update to TLS 1.0.
+The Implicit Initialization Vector (IV) is replaced with an explicit IV to protect against Cipher block chaining (CBC) attacks.
+Premature closes no longer cause a session to be non-resumable.
+TLS v1.2 Defined in RFC 5246.
+Remove the protocol's dependency on the MD5 and SHA-1 digest algorithms.

-NOTE: The DGS-1210 series support TLS 1.3, 1.2, 1.1 and do not support SSL v3.0.
+NOTE: The DGS-1210 series support TLS 1.2, 1.1 and do not support SSL v3.0.